 This escalation logic is why individual NCR closure is necessary but not sufficient.
 What matters for long-term certification health is whether your system prevents the same NCR category from recurring.

-The complete NCR process under MHMS 2020 follows six defined stages.
+A robust NCR process typically includes identification, ownership assignment, root cause investigation, corrective/preventive action, evidence collection, and verified closure — while MHMS 2020 does not itself prescribe a numbered lifecycle, it does require documented, JKHD-verified corrective action (Section 5(5)).
 Most compliance failures do not happen because organisations skip stages — they happen because stages are executed superficially.
 Each stage has specific quality requirements that determine whether the closure will withstand auditor scrutiny.

 Identify & Document